Your source for Diving and Fishing in Sea Ranch/Mendonoma Area

 - EQUALLY IMPORTANT – KNOW where the marine sanctuaries are located.
 Use our trail maps to point them out.

-- DO NOT dive, fish, or otherwise disturb the wild life in any marine reserve or habitat sanctuary.
+- DO NOT dive, fish, or otherwise disturb the wildlife in any marine reserve or habitat sanctuary.

 - Only the person(s) on Abalone Bay’s booking contract and no more than four (4) other guests may dive.

-- You may access the ocean bluff trail by crossing through our property only.
+- You may access the ocean bluff trail directly by crossing through our property only.
 Please stay on our path to the bluff trail.
 Do Not cut across our neighbor’s property.

-- Use the hoses to rinse off your dive gear and yourself.
 DO NOT USE THE HOT TUB TO RINSE EQUIPMENT OR YOURSELF- it was not meant for that!
-But by all means enjoy it afterwards.
+But by all means, enjoy it afterward.

 Diving and Fishing Amenities at Abalone Bay

 As abalone divers and fishers of the sea ourselves, Abalone Bay was designed to be perfect for those who enjoy the sport.
 You’ll love that we are just a short walk to Smugglers Cove (easy staircase access) or Pebble Beach.
-Not only is a wetsuit drying rack available, we also have a fish cleaning station with added pegs for our diving and fishing enthusiasts!
+Not only is a wetsuit drying rack available, but we also have a fish cleaning station with added pegs for our diving and fishing enthusiasts!

-There’ll be no need to worry about the messes afterwards because in the garage you will find extra towels to help with the clean-up.
+There’ll be no need to worry about the messes afterward because in the garage you will find extra towels to help with the clean-up.
 We just ask that you please wash them prior to departure to avoid added housekeeping charges.

 Sea Ranch Tides